cilium/cilium/Documentation/bpf.rst

   for example, due to the port not being up, due to the transmit ring being full, due to allocation failures, etc.

-Both tracepoint classes can also be inspected with an BPF program itself that is attached to one or more tracepoints, collecting further information in a map or punting such events to a user space collector through the ``bpf_perf_event_output()`` helper, for example.
+Both tracepoint classes can also be inspected with a BPF program itself attached to one or more tracepoints, collecting further information in a map or punting such events to a user space collector through the ``bpf_perf_event_output()`` helper, for example.